[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Irn Bru

 Affectionately called Scotland’s other national drink, it is the bestselling soft drink in Scotland.
 You will be able to find this everywhere!
 It is a bright orange soda and has a very unusual flavor.
 I would describe it as a mix between orange soda and root beer, but that’s not completely accurate.
 It is a taste that is hard to describe.
-My little guy thought it was the best thing ever, the rest of us were not big fans.

 Scotland Road Trip Planner and Scotland Road Trip Tips

-Learn some Scottish history
+Learn some Scottish history:

 If you are like me, you knew about Mary Queen of Scots, you knew Scotland fought a lot with England, and knew not much else.
 Due to the historical nature of so many attractions, you will want to be in the know.